Naman1997/simple-fcos-cluster/kubernetes/master/README.md

 SSH into this VM.
 User is root and there is no password set in the base image.

-Generate a new hardware config using `nixos-generate-config`

-Remove the existing `/etc/nixos/configuration.nix` and repalce it with the files in this folder.
+Generate a new hardware config using `nixos-generate-config` on the VM and copy the hardware config of any master node to this dir

-Update the IP address of the VM in `/etc/nixos/kubernetes.nix` under the variable `kubeMasterIP`.

-Rebuild the config using `nixos-rebuild switch` and reboot.
+Create a docker container with the current dir added as a volume mount.
+The container should have nix-env.

+`nix-env -i nixops` [Need to check if there is a way to create a container with this preinstalled.
+This also seems to ask for a password, need to see if it can take in ssh keys as an input param - probably that can be sent as a file in this dir]

+`nixops create -d kubernetes configuration.nix`

+`nixops deploy -d kubernetes --force-reboot`

-Run the following command to access kubectl binary:
+Run the following command to configure kubectl:

 ```
 mkdir -p .kube && ln -s /etc/kubernetes/cluster-admin.kubeconfig ~/.kube/config